-Neptis Foundation: First to say yes, several years ago - it concluded there was 100,000+ ha available for urban development in the GGH.

-Kevin Eby, for Alliance for a Liveable Ontario: Earlier this year, concluded there is enough residential land supply (existing capacity) to accommodate 2.1 million housing units in the GGH.

-Regional Planning Commissioners of Ontario: Its data shows land approved or in the development process to accommodate 1.2 million units in the GGH.
-However, just 286,000 units (24%) were on short-term sites (our proxy for shovel-ready).
+- Neptis Foundation: First to say yes, several years ago it concluded there was 100,000+ ha available for urban development in the GGH. - Kevin Eby for the Alliance for a Liveable Ontario: Earlier this year, concluded there is enough residential land supply (existing capacity) to accommodate 2.1 million housing units in the GGH. - Regional Planning Commissioners of Ontario: Its data shows land approved or in the development process to accommodate 1.2 million units in the GGH).
+However, just 286,000 units (24%) were on short-term sites (our proxy for shovel-ready),

 I conclude that many planners don't fully understand the dynamics of housing and land markets (both demand & supply) and the impacts of their planning actions on markets, especially by unit types.
-Their approach seems to be: even though many households prefer a ground-related home, if we build mostly apartments, people will have no choice but to live in them.
+Their approach seems to be even though many households prefer a ground-related home if we build mostly apartments, people will have no choice but to live in them.

-The reality is that municipalities can control the type of housing built within their boundaries, but they can't control where people live or the type of housing they live in.
-Thus, the continued suburbanization of the population in the GGH.
+The reality is that municipalities can control the type of housing built within their boundaries, but they can't control where people live.
+Thus, the suburbanization of the population in the GGH and beyond.